-If you would like to help advise the health center as a parent or community member, please contact email@example.com about serving on the Community Advisory Committee.
-If you would like to get involved in the health center as a THS or BTEC student, please contact firstname.lastname@example.org or 303-263-1492 (call or text) about joining the VOIHCE Youth Advisory Board.
+If you would like to help advise the health center as a parent or community member, please contact email@example.com or 720-972-4976 about serving on the Community Advisory Committee.
+If you would like to get involved in the health center as a THS student, call 720-972-4976 to learn more about joining the VOIHCE Youth Advisory Board.

 Thanks to THS staff, students, and parents for providing their feedback on the new health center!
-The health center staff will be making improvements based on the survey results during the 2018-2019 school year.
+The health center has been making improvements based on the survey results.

 - Read the complete evaluation report: English | Spanish